The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 Bishu started walking again.

-On the fourth night, deep in the forest before the coast opened, they made camp at the edge of a clearing under a sky that was doing its best to be vast.
+On the fourth night, deep in the forest before the coast opened, they made camp at the edge of a clearing under a sky doing its best to be vast.
 A fallen ashwatha — enormous, centuries old, dropped by some storm long before either of them was born — lay across one edge like a provided seat.
 Madhu built the fire against its root end.
-They ate the last of the flattened rice and what remained of the jaggery, and Madhu was asleep within minutes, his gamcha over his face, his breath settling into the deep slow rhythm of a man with a clear conscience.
+They ate the last of the flattened rice and what remained of the jaggery.
+Madhu was asleep within minutes, his gamcha over his face.

-From somewhere to the north, at intervals, came the bark of a fox — close enough to register, distant enough not to concern.
+Somewhere to the north, at intervals, came the bark of a fox.

-Bishu lay on his back on the fallen trunk, his pothi bag under his head, looking up at the sky through the canopy break above him.
-The fire was low.
-The moon was past full but still giving enough light that the clearing had a silver quality, the shadows long and still.
+Bishu lay on his back on the fallen trunk, his pothi bag under his head, looking up through the canopy break.
+Fire low.
+The moon past full but still bright enough that the clearing had a silver quality, shadows long and still.

 He closed his eyes.